JasonNero/MoLab/docs/getting-started/first-steps.md

 ![MoLab Maya Plugin](../assets/MoLab_maya_plugin.png)

-First supply a Backend URI, which should be `ws://localhost:8000` if you are running the backend locally.
+First supply a Backend URI, the default is fine since we are running everything locally in this example.
 Then press the "Connect" Button to establish a connection to the backend.
 The button should change to "Connected" if the connection was successful.
 Now select the characters `Hips` joint in Maya and press the "Pick" Button in the plugin.
 This will validate the skeleton and set up the plugin for inference.